codebykarthick/dissertation-app/README.md

 ```

 ### 🤖 Android Setup
-Make sure you have Android Studio, Java 11, and Android SDK properly configured in your PATH.
+Make sure your Android development environment is correctly set up.
+For detailed instructions on installing Android Studio and configuring your PATH, please refer to the [React Native Environment Setup Guide](https://reactnative.dev/docs/set-up-your-environment?platform=android).
 To run the app on Android:

 ```bash